 When looking at ALICE subpopulations for children in Wisconsin, single parent households with children have the most financial stressors.
-In 2021, 76% of single female head of household are at or below the Alice threshold compared to single male head of household at 58%.
-There is a higher percentage of ALICE household in the city limits of Merrill and Tomahawk, both over 40%, which maybe due to available of affordable housing.
+In 2021, 76% of single female head of household were at or below the ALICE threshold compared to single male head of household at 58%.
+There is a higher percentage of ALICE household in the city limits of Merrill and Tomahawk, both over 40%, which may be due to available of affordable housing.
+28